Landscape

 We have hummingbirds!

-Yesterday, as we were leaving to go feed the local stupid ducks some nasty stale bread, we spotted a hummingbird in our landscape.
+Yesterday, as we were leaving to go feed the local ducks some nasty stale bread, we spotted a hummingbird in our landscape.
 It was feeding on a cardinal flower, a plant that attracts these birds.
 I got these shots with my camera at its full 10x zoom while sitting in the car.
 As soon as I opened the door to get out and get a closer shot, the bird left.

 Yet another oft-repeated urban legend is that you don’t see many hummingbirds in cities because of pollution or what not.
 In fact, a cursory Google search shows hummingbirds are highly adaptable animals.